-He was penalised $32,352, and his company Kjoo Pty Ltd, a further $161,760.
+It penalised him $32,352, and his company Kjoo Pty Ltd, an additional $161,760 as a result.

-How the dodgy internships worked
+How the dodgy internship program worked

 “I regard the creation of this false documentation and its submission to the Fair Work Ombudsman as if they were true and correct as the highest level of dishonesty.”

-Unpaid internships common form of wage theft
+Dodgy internships common form of wage theft

 Mr Heffernan also warned workers that employers cannot make deductions from wages.